Civil Society Covenant

 • casual or temporary.

-Putting in place policies, procedures and processes will help mean the charity remains legal and establishes a good work environment.
+Trustees should help put policies, procedures and processes in place.
+This will ensure the charity remains legal and has a good work environment.

 Working with the chief executive

-A chief executive is the most senior staff role in a charity and is often the public face of the organisation.
-They:
+A chief executive is the most senior member of staff in a charity.
+They are often the public face of the organisation.
+The chief executive:

 • manages the staff team

-• responsible for leading the organisation on a day-to-day basis.
+• is responsible for leading the organisation day to day.

 • What are the expectations on working patterns?

-• What are the expectations of the chief executive to report to the board?
+• How should the chief executive report to the board?
+And how often?

-• How regularly will the chief executive have 121s?
+• How regularly will the chief executive have one-to-one meetings?

-Clearly defining the chief executive role and expectations helps to make sure responsibilities are clear.
-This also helps the board understand what decisions the chief executive has the delegated authority to make.
+You should clearly define the chief executive's role, responsibilities and expectations.
+This will helthe board understand what decisions the chief executive has the authority to make.

-The board should set out realistic and achievable personal objectives for the chief executive.
-The regular meetings between the chair and chief executive are an opportunity for the Chair to monitor progress against personal objectives, offer support and discuss priorities.
+The board should set realistic and achievable personal objectives for the chief executive.
+The chair and chief executive should meet regularly.
+The chair should use these meetings to monitor progress against personal objectives, offer support and discuss priorities.

-In board meetings, the chief executive should be expected to report on progress against the charity's strategy and objectives.
-This is different from the management relationship the Chief Executive has with the Chair in that it is an opportunity for the board to collectively examine the work of the organization together.
+The chief executive should report on progress against the charity's strategy and objectives in board meetings.
+This is different from the management relationship between the chief executive and chair.
+It’s an opportunity for the whole board to look at the work of the organisation together.

 Volunteer management